 The film presents Hemingway’s notion of masculine adventurism, conveying Jordan’s single-minded commitment to the task of blowing up a strategic bridge in a mountain pass.
-Yet, artistically, “For Whom the Bell Tolls” is so diffuse, tedious in pace, and replete with close-ups (of Cooper and Bergman’s tearful farewell), that all we remember is the romance and the stars.
+Yet, artistically, “For Whom the Bell Tolls” is so diffuse, so tedious in pace, and replete with close-ups (of Cooper and Bergman’s tearful farewell), that all we remember of that picture is the romance and the stars.

 Oscar Nominations: 9